NensiSkenderi/NensiSkenderi/README.md

 <b> Upwork Profile <a href="https://www.upwork.com/freelancers/~013611a655a17cd473"> https://www.upwork.com/freelancers/~013611a655a17cd473 </b> <br>
 <b> Linkedin Profile <a href="https://www.linkedin.com/in/nensiskenderi/"> https://www.linkedin.com/in/nensiskenderi/ </b>

-- 🔭 I’m currently working as a backend developer using Agile methodologies
+- 🔭 I’m currently working as a backend developer using Java, Spring Boot, NiFi, Virtuoso, Sparql, Shacl, Docker
 - 🌱 I’m currently learning Kotlin
 - 💬 Ask me about anything related to coding and I will be happy to answer
 - ⚡ On my free time I work with JavaFX to build desktop applications with great UI / UX.